mhausenblas/howtoq.help/use-cases/qdeveloper.md

 ---
-title: Use Cases
+title: Use Cases for Amazon Q Developer
 layout: default
-nav_order: 3
+nav_order: 1
-description: "How to Q: Use Cases"
+description: "How to Q: Use Cases for Amazon Q Developer"
-has_children: true
 ---

-# Use Cases

-Here we discuss practical examples and scenarios for using Amazon Q. Please also consider [sharing](mailto:mhausenblas@icloud.com) your use case!

 ## Development